 Everything you need to know about the adoption

-The conventional wisdom in the UK is that all activities surrounding adoption should be in the 'best interests of the child'.
+The conventional wisdom in the UK is that all activities surrounding adoption are in the 'best interests of the child'.
 International Adoption Guide acknowledges this and also believes that empowered parents make better parents.
 Better parents mean a smoother and easier transition for the child and a better chance for them to fulfil their potential and lead a normal life.

 I aspire here, to give you the full breath of knowledge that is available about international adoption.
 I want you to go into it with your eyes wide open, being fully prepared for all the subtleties and complexities of the process and the act.
-International adoption is complex and if you are seriously contemplating it you have probably spent hours on the internet and are already feeling overwhelmed and confused.
+International adoption is could be complex and if you are seriously contemplating it, you have probably spent hours on the internet and are already feeling overwhelmed and confused.
 There is too much that is out there in an unstructured fashion and it is difficult to ascertain what is actually important to you personally and to us here in the UK.

 By being a member you will benefit from our experience, knowledge, skills and expertise.
 You will not have to spend hours searching through thousand of internet documents (we have already done that and so you don't need to), here you will find only the important things you need to know to get you though the UK process, to your chosen adoption country, through their process, back home with your child and then the exciting and challenging role of being a new parent.